aws-samples/eks-workshop-v2/website/docs/introduction/ide.md

 ![Open the Cloud9 IDE](./assets/environment.png)

+:::tip
-*If you do not see the eks-workshop Cloud9 environment this is becuse it is owned by another IAM user.
+*If you do not see the eks-workshop Cloud9 environment this is because it is owned by another IAM user.
 [Click here](./fix-cloud9.md) to see how to resolve the issue.*

 Once the IDE has loaded, we recommend you use the **+** button and select **New Terminal** to open a new full screen terminal window.